Week Nine Topic: Order in Life

 Belsebuub writes about the concept of a “center of gravity” which is the main thing that a person’s life revolves around, for example a footballer obsessed with the sport and spending all their time, energy, and drive in it, or a stockbroker obsessed with making money.

-He writes that while these things are often a sign of a fulfilling life for many people, for self-knowledge and the esoteric work to be a success it needs to become the centre of gravity in one’s life.
+He writes that while these things are often a sign of a fulfilling life for many people, for self-knowledge and the esoteric work to be a success it needs to become the center of gravity in one’s life.
 The way to do this is to shift one’s lifestyle towards spiritual development and to have a discipline with the exercises in order to make them work, he states.

 The forces of daily life one has to struggle against are immense, to defeat them, one must really know the esoteric work, and to base one’s life around it, making it the most important thing that you do in a day.